 I get a lot of questions about natural makeup options, and this was definitely one of the tougher things for me to find natural alternatives for.
-In college, I practically collected makeup, and had endless tubes and compacts that never even got half used.
+In college, I practically collected makeup, and had endless tubes, compacts, and brushes that never even got half used.

 While there are some good natural alternatives that you can buy (see list below), the cheapest, easiest and most natural way is to just make your own, and you might have all of the ingredients in your kitchen already!